 How the CRI Score Is Calculated

 The CAA Readiness Index (CRI) score is a 0–100 score that measures where your academic profile falls relative to the pool of accepted CAA applicants in our dataset.
-It is a percentile, not a probability — a CRI of 75 means your composite GPA + test score profile ranks higher than 75% of accepted applicants we've seen, not that you have a 75% chance of acceptance.
+It is a percentile, not a probability.
+A CRI score of 75 means your composite GPA + test score profile ranks higher than 75% of accepted applicants we've seen, not that you have a 75% chance of acceptance.

 1. The Formula

-The CRI averages your performance across two equally-weighted dimensions: GPA and standardized test score.
+The CRI score calculator averages your performance across two equally-weighted dimensions: GPA and standardized test score.

 1.1 Three-Component Formula (no Post-Bacc GPA)